chindambhanuteja/game/README.md

 step7- top of the page you will see the your link

-step8-copy the link, now go to the home and paste it in place first link
+step8-copy the link, now go to the home and paste it in place first link.